bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 <!-- toast-targets.vue -->
 ```

+**Notes:**
-**Note**: Toaster target names that have not been defined in CSS will render at the bottom of the
+- Toaster target names that have not been defined in CSS will render at the bottom of the
   document, stacked and not positioned (appended to `<body>` inside a `<b-toaster>` with class name
   and ID set to the toaster target name).
 The only default styling the toaster will have is a
   `z-index` of `1100`.

-Avoid using `b-toaster-top-*` together, or `b-toaster-bottom-*` togehter, at the same time in your
+- Avoid using `b-toaster-top-*` together, or `b-toaster-bottom-*` togehter, at the same time in your
-app as notifications could be obscured on small screens (i.e. `xs`).
+  app as notifications could be obscured/overlap on small screens (i.e. `xs`).

 ### Prepend and append